r-hub/blog/content/post/2020-03-03-packageRank/index.md

 While these plots give us a better picture of where [`'cholera'`](https://cran.r-project.org/package=cholera) is located, comparisons between Wednesday and Saturday are impressionistic at best: all we can confidently say is that the download counts for both days were greater than the mode.

-To facilitate interpretation and comparison, I replace nominal download counts with the _rank percentile_ of download counts, a nonparametric distribution-free statistic that tells you the percentage of packages with fewer downloads.
+To facilitate interpretation and comparison, I use the _rank percentile_ of download counts in place of nominal download counts.
+On the theoretical side, rank percentiles benefit from the fact that they give you the location of a package relative to the position of all other packages (i.e., the package's location in the distribution).
+On the pragmatic side, rank percentiles make it easier to numerically and visually compare Wednesday and Saturday.
+They rescale download counts so that they lie on a bounded interval between 0 and 100 rather than on one bounded only by zero.
+More importantly, they have a simple interpretation: it tells you the percentage of packages with fewer downloads.

 Here're the results for Wednesday and Saturday.

 ```r